 Apple and Fennel Salad with Fresh Dill and Triple-Citrus Vinaigrette

-This crisp salad combines paper-thin fennel with sweet apples and fresh dill, all dressed in a bright vinaigrette made from three citrus juices.
+This crisp salad combines paper-thin fennel with sweet apples and fresh dill, all dressed in a bright citrus vinaigrette.
 The key trick is shaving the fennel super thin so it's delicate, not overpowering.
 Ready in just 20 minutes and serves 4 as a refreshing starter.

 Recipe by Mr Saucy aka Christophe